ipvoov/Craft-Agent/web/README.md

 - [React Markdown](https://www.npmjs.com/package/react-markdown) for their exceptional markdown rendering and customizability
 - Last but not least, special thanks to [SToneX](https://github.com/stonexer) for his great contribution for [token-by-token visual effect](./src/core/rehype/rehype-split-words-into-spans.ts)

-These outstanding projects form the backbone of DeerFlow and exemplify the transformative power of open source collaboration.
+These outstanding projects form the backbone of Craft-Agent (and its upstream inspirations) and exemplify the transformative power of open source collaboration.